SQL Tran Docs

 • CREATE EXTERNAL FILE FORMAT

-• CREATE EXTERNAL TABLE or CREATE EXTERNAL TABLE AS SELECT (CETAS)
+• CREATE EXTERNAL TABLE AS SELECT (CETAS)

 For example: